konsumer/null-units/UNITS.md

 I am no expert at audio-programming, so I'm sure these could be improved (PRs welcome!)

-Each of these effects is designed to provide classic studio-quality processing while remaining CPU-efficient and easy to use.
+Each of these units (blocks that produce or process sound) is designed to provide classic studio-quality processing while remaining CPU-efficient and easy to use.

 ## usage